4 Indexes

 4.1 Why are indexes so popular?

-Suppose we have a table with a hundred records, and we ask Postgres to return a record with an ID equal to 5.
+Suppose we have a table with 100 records, and we ask Postgres to return a record with ID equal to 5.
 The algorithmic complexity of this search operation, expressed in Big O notation, is O(N), where N is the number of records in the table.
-O(N) describes linear search complexity, meaning that the more records we have, the longer it will take for Postgres to find the requested record or confirm that it doesn’t exist.
+O(N) describes linear search complexity, meaning that the more records we have, the longer it will take for Postgres to find the requested record or confirm that it doesn’t exist because the database will have to linearly search through potentially the entire N records.